kimmobrunfeldt/howto-everything/cloudflare-pros-cons.md

 * Check that the CDN edge servers are actually near the location you would need them to be

     https://www.cloudflare.com/network-map/

+### My conclusion

+A few concerns:

+* I'm a bit worried what their real business model is or if they will change it later
+* I wouldn't use CloudFlare's small plans if the backing origin server costs could be potentially really high

+    For example if I have traffic 100TB/month and the origin server in S3, I wouldn't use the smaller plans(less than "Business $200/month") to make the S3 bill cheaper.

+    There might be nasty surprises if CloudFlare decides to suddenly route all that traffic to S3.
+See the above mentioned "incidents".

+But otherwise, I would definitely use it.
+They offer good set of features with a very low price or even free.

 ### Alternatives